miere/miere.observer/_posts/2020-05-19-Decomposing-Monolith.markdown

 <header class="briefing">
 <div class="video"><iframe class="video" src="https://www.youtube-nocookie.com/embed/9I9GdSQ1bbM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
 <p>This a transcription of (although sometimes I have included comments about) the best points of a talk that <a href="https://samnewman.io/">Sam Newman</a> has presented in the 2019 GOTO Conference, Berlin edition.
 There were several points on his presentation that, I think, were spot on and deserves to be transcribed and better explained.
-There is a bit of a debate about whether or not to start from a Monolith and then move to a Microservice Architecture than people.
+There is a bit of a debate about whether or not to start from a Monolith and then move to a Microservice Architecture.
 Understanding how <i>decomposing monolith</i> might not only shed a light on this but also made us understand the benefits of doing it gradually.</p>
 </header>

 <article class="timeline">